MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Storage/New-AzStorageContext.md

 ```

 ### -UseConnectedAccount
-Indicates that this cmdlet creates an Azure Storage context with OAuth (Azure AD) Authentication.
+Indicates that this cmdlet creates an Azure Storage context with OAuth (Microsoft Entra ID) Authentication.
 The cmdlet will use OAuth Authentication by default, when other authentication not specified.

 ```yaml